AM/PM Bus Assignment Procedures

 If the need arises to change a child’s bus assignment for a period of time due to a temporary change in childcare or a work schedule change, the parent or guardian may request a bus assignment change by completing and submitting an EMERGENCY BUS PASS/CHANGE FORM.
 The form will then be approved or denied within 48 hours.
 This form is for emergencies OR permanent changes only!
 If it is abused then, unfortunately, the request will be denied.
 This form can be found by clicking on the form tab to the left of this page under forms for students and parents.

 If an emergency situation requires a bus assignment change immediately, the parent may call the school and make the request.
-The principal will be responsible for the approval or denial of emergency requests.
+The Transportation Director will be responsible for the approval or denial of emergency requests.
 Emergencies include events such as a death in the family or a last-minute change in a parent’s work schedule.

 Our district is fortunate to have a wealth of experience in our dedicated contractors and bus drivers.
 Some of our drivers have been driving a bus for over 30 years in the District.
 As you are aware, driving your car can be a challenging activity so imagine driving a 38-foot yellow bus filled with up to 72 young men and women, all with different ages and needs.
 When you speak with your child, ask them to imagine they are playing their favorite video game and 50 of their friends are behind them yelling, laughing and throwing things.
 Ask them, "How well would you be able to focus on your favorite game?"
 This scenario helps the students to understand how distracting bad behavior can be on the bus.
 Of course, they would respond, "I wouldn't be able to focus."
 Our bus drivers have the responsibility of watching the road, other drivers and making sure that the students are obeying the bus rules for everyone's safety.
 The drivers love your children and care about their well-being.
 It is the position of the Tuscarora School District that it is not unreasonable to expect students to remain seated, orderly, and under control on the bus ride to and from school.